Masa331/blog/_posts/2016-05-21-passwordless-authentication-in-rails.md

 ---
 layout: post
-title:  "Passwordle-less hassle-free authentication in Rails"
+title:  "Passwordl-less hassle-free authentication in Rails"
 date:   2016-05-21 21:22:49
 comments: true
 author: Přemysl Donát
 ---
-# Passwordle-less hassle-free authentication in Rails
+# Passwordl-less hassle-free authentication in Rails

 I think you know the situation pretty good.
 You want to try some app but then comes the registration.
 Big form, password requirements, email confirmation...
 Just why?!